derriqk/derriqk.github.io/projects/UnityGame.md

   What I learned:

     Importance of Task Management:
-      By using a master worksheet, the entire club has an expected tineline and task lists as well as assigning those tasks.
+      By using a master worksheet, the entire club had an expected timeline and task lists as well as assigning those tasks.
 It helped keep organization, maintain order and ensure that everyone was able to contribute.

     Game Development Experience: